Gothic-Modding-Community/gmc/docs/zengin/textures/index.md

 **Color depth**

-Textures are compiled by default with a color depth of 16 bits per pixel and needs 4 bits of memory per pixel.
+Textures are compiled by default with a color depth of 16 bits per pixel and need 4 bits of memory per pixel.
 To force the engine to convert textures with a different color depth, you need to add an ending to the name of the texture or directory `_16BIT` or `_32BIT`.
 Using 16/32 bit images makes sense when there are visual problems or noise after compression, but they take up more memory.

 Example: `_WORK\DATA\TEXTURES\SKY\NOMIP_16BIT\CLOUDS.TGA`.